SyncfusionExamples/how-to-change-the-caption-summary-expander-indicator-color-in-winforms-data-grid/README.md

-# How to change the row indicator color in WinForms DataGrid (SfDataGrid) ?
+# How to change the CaptionSummary expander indicator color in WinForms DataGrid (SfDataGrid) ?

-How to change the row indicator color in WinForms DataGrid (SfDataGrid) ?
+How to change the CaptionSummary expander indicator color in WinForms DataGrid (SfDataGrid) ?

 # About the sample